burnsbert/ComfyUI-EBU-LMStudio/readme.md

 - Python 3.x
 - ComfyUI
-- LMStudio with CLI access and local server configured
+- LM Studio with CLI access and local server configured

 ## Common Issues and Solutions

-### "can't connect to lmstudio"
+### "Can't connect to LM Studio"
-- Ensure LMStudio is running
+- Ensure LM Studio is running
 - Check that LMS CLI Access is healthy
-- Verify the port number matches your LMStudio settings
+- Verify the port number matches your LM Studio settings
-- Confirm LMStudio is in your system PATH
+- Confirm LM Studio is in your system PATH

 ### "no model by that name found"
 - Check that the model name search string matches part of your model's name
 - Use `lms ls --detailed` in terminal to see available models
-- Models must be added to LMStudio before they can be loaded
+- Models must be added to LM Studio before they can be loaded

 ### Model Loading Issues
 - Ensure you have enough VRAM available
 - Try unloading image models first
-- Check LMStudio logs for detailed error messages
+- Check LM Studio logs for detailed error messages

 ## License